 You are about to leave a GSK website.
 By clicking this link, you will be taken to a website that is independent from GSK.
 The site you are linking to is not controlled or endorsed by GSK, and GSK is not responsible for the content provided on that site.

-is a prescription medicine used with other medicines for the treatment of adults with eosinophilic granulomatosis with polyangiitis (EGPA).
+treatment of adults with eosinophilic granulomatosis with polyangiitis (EGPA).

 Important Safety Information